 Step #1: Visit Similarsites.com.
 On the homepage, plug your site URL into the box.
 Hit “enter” or click the search icon.

 Step #2: Check similar sites that offer the same products and services.
-Learning how they grew and what you can do better is key.
+Learning how they grew and what you can do better for your small business is key.

-Every business should monitor what its competitors are doing.
-If you run an online store, you save time and effort by knowing what steps your competitors have taken.
+Every big and small business should monitor what its competitors are doing.
+If you run an online store, you save time and effort by knowing what steps your competitors have taken with their ecommerce website.

 OpenLinkProfiler: You can find out exactly where your competitors are getting their backlinks and what anchor texts they’re using.
 This can be very helpful, when you’re trying to improve your Google rankings.

 So, let’s audit one of the websites we got from Similarsites.com.